 - 3. Definition of Grand National (GN) Division: - A. Allowable engine designs will consist of the following American made automotive or light truck engines, including aftermarket parts: - 1) Chevrolet big block-based engines must use common well intake port cylinder heads designed and machined for use with a 4.840" bore spacing. - 2) Chrysler B/RB based engines with non-hemispherical combustion chambers must use common wall intake port cylinder head designed and machined for use with a 4.8" bore spacing. - 3) Chrysler Hemi-based engines with hemispherical combustion chambers must use cylinder heads designed and machined for use with a 4.8" bore spacing. - 4) Ford "385 series" based engines must use wedge style heads designed and machined for the standard 4.9" bore spacing. - B. Naturally aspirated, 545 cubic inches, max - C. Cast iron engine blocks only.
 Aluminum heads are allowed. - D. A maximum of 2 valves per cylinder is allowed.
 No overhead cams allowed.
 Any form of carburetion of fuel injection is allowed.
 All supercharged intake manifold bases must be cast for a minimum distance of 3" form the intake to cylinder head interface or spacer plate; except the 545 NA engine can run a sheet metal intake manifold.
 No restrictions on valve train or oiling systems. - E. Other manufacturers' engines will have cylinder head guidelines developed for them as the need arises. - F. Forced induction (with blower), 475 cubic inches max.
 All other naturally aspirated engine and cylinder head rules apply. - G. Blower design, size and overdrive limited to the following options: - 1) GMC 6-71 design series (includes aftermarket replacements in 6 through 14-71 sizes).
 Only standard helix rotors will be allowed (max.
-4 degrees of twist per inch of length). - 2) 1471 @ .80 to :1 or 1071 @ .92 to 1 or 871 @ 1 to 1 or 671 @ 1.08 to 1 (Max.
-Blower Rotor RPM to Crank RPM) - 3) Forward facing blower drives must have belt covers. - H. The commission will address the parity of the two engines options by adjusting the blower size/overdrive limits (up or down) as required to maintain the competitive nature of the naturally aspirated vs. each of the forced induction packages.
+4 degrees of twist per inch of length).
+Whipple Marine Screw Compressor with STD 1:36 pressure ratio discharge (compressor will be certified and stamped "GN" from the factory at Whipple). - 2) Sizing baseline for all blowers will be a STD 8-71 driver at 1:1 crankshaft speed, which is 470 cubic inches of air per revolution of 7.7 liters of air per revolution.
+14.7 @ 0.80:1 or 10.7 @ 0.92:1 or 6.7 @ 1.08:1 or 3.0 liter Whipple @ 2.5:1 (7.5 liters per revolution) or 3.8 liter Whipple @ 2.0:1 (7.6 liters per revolution).
+Whipple Superchargers will run race gas or pump gas ONLY NO E85. - 3) Forward facing blower drives must have belt covers. - H. The commission will address the parity of the two engines options by adjusting the blower size/overdrive limits (up or down) as required to maintain the competitive nature of the naturally aspirated vs. each of the forced induction packages.